Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with scalar fluxes

-\paragraph{Adjustments and tensor hierarchies.} As mentioned in~\ref{app:higher_principal_bundles}, connections on higher principal bundles require an adjustment, which consists of an additional datum on the gauge group.
-This additional datum is readily obtained in the case in which the higher gauge algebra is derived from the differential graded vector space underlying a \uline{tensor hierarchy}, cf.~\cite{Borsten:2021ljb}.
-Of interest to us is the fact that Kaluza--Klein reductions lead to gauged supergravities in which non-geometric fluxes essentially define (at least parts of) the embedding tensor~\cite{Aldazabal:2011nj,Geissbuhler:2011mx,Grana:2012rr}.
+\paragraph{Tensor hierarchy.} A geometric T-background is the kinematical datum for a supergravity action.
+There are now a number of physical reasons why Kaluza--Klein reductions lead to gauged supergravities.
+In these theories, a subgroup $\sfK$ of the symmetry group $\sfG$ of the space $\sfG/\sfH$, in which the scalar fields take values (in our case, the quotient space $Q_n$), is ``gauged,'' i.e.~promoted from a global to a local symmetry by adding a principal $\sfK$-bundle with connection to the kinematical datum and assuming the fields to take values in certain associated vector bundles.
+The subgroup $\sfK$ as well as its action is defined by a datum called the \emph{embedding tensor} (see below for further details).

+Usually, this construction does not end here, but higher form fields forming the connection of a higher principal bundle are incorporated.
+In the supergravity literature, cf.~\cite{Samtleben:2008pe}, this is usually justified by the fact that the Bianchi identities (and, correspondingly, gauge transformations) are not covariant and require iterative corrections by higher form fields.
+More precisely, the combination of the new gauge potential with the connection on the gerbe naturally leads to a differential graded Lie algebra, which in turn produces a particular higher Lie algebra equipped with an adjustment datum, cf.~\cite{Borsten:2021ljb}.

+Importantly for us, the non-geometric fluxes essentially define (at least parts of) the embedding tensor~\cite{Aldazabal:2011nj,Geissbuhler:2011mx,Grana:2012rr}.
 A general tensor hierarchy for double field theory was then defined in~\cite{Hohm:2013nja}.
 We note that also~\cite{Alfonsi:2020nxu} argues that the gauge potential forms arising in a Kaluza--Klein interpretation of double field theory should be arranged into a tensor hierarchy.
+All of this strongly suggests that in order to introduce interesting scalar fluxes, we should incorporate the embedding tensor into our picture.

 \paragraph{Algebraic structure underlying tensor hierarchies.} Let us briefly summarize the algebraic structure underlying the tensor hierarchies of gauged supergravity~\cite{deWit:2002vt,Samtleben:2008pe} as explained in~\cite{Borsten:2021ljb,Saemann:2019dsl}.
 In its simplest form, we start from a global symmetry group $\sfG$ with Lie algebra $V_0=\frg$ together with a representation $V_{-1}$.
-The \uline{embedding tensor} is a linear map
+The \emph{embedding tensor} is a linear map

 satisfying

 which identifies a Lie subalgebra $\frh=\rmim(\Theta)$.
 We can package these structures into a differential graded Lie algebra